 Lieutenant Liz Robinson-Chan began her career as a police officer at the Aurora Police Department in 1993.
 Lieutenant Robinson-Chan earned her bachelor’s degree in Sociology on the Criminal Justice Track at North Central College in Naperville, IL.
 She then went on to obtain a master’s degree at N.C.C. in Business Administration with a dual focus in Leadership and Management.

 During her tenure at the Aurora Police Department, Lt.
 Robinson-Chan has worked in the division of Patrol, Community Oriented Policing, Field Training, the Crisis Intervention Team, Sergeant of the Evidence Unit, the Deadly Force Investigative Team, and briefly held the Administrative Sergeant’s position before being promoted to the rank of Lieutenant.
 Lt.
-Robinson-Chan is a long-term member of the National Organization of Black Law Enforcement Executives (former Secretary) and a Board Member of the Police Benevolent and Protective Association (current Secretary) since 2013.
+Robinson-Chan is a long-term member of the National Organization of Black Law Enforcement Executives (current Vice President) and a member of the Police Benevolent and Protective Association (former Secretary) since 2013.
 Lt.
 Robinson-Chan was promoted to the rank of Sergeant in June 2012 and Lieutenant in July 2020.
 She currently serves as the Area 2, Second Shift Patrol Lieutenant.